ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 Summary

-School counselors understand the value support staff members add to a school counseling program.
-School counseling support staff members provide a means to increase the effectiveness and efficiency of the delivery of the school counseling program and allow the school counselors to spend more time planning and delivering a program that requires specialized skills and training.
-School counselors may be involved with the selection of support staff and collaborate with them to outline processes and activities that best support the school counseling program.
+School counselors understand the value administrative support staff add to a school counseling program.
+Incorporating administrative support staff within the school counseling program allows school counselors to concentrate on specialized tasks that align with their expertise and training.
+School counselors work with administrative support staff to outline processes and activities that fit within their professional role and best support the school counseling program.

 References